Hospitals, expats blast Trump plan to block US citizens over COVID-19

 Furthermore, Van Gorder said the percentage of coronavirus patients who recently crossed the border had declined at Scripps' hospital in Chula Vista.

+READ: COVID-19 might have been stamped out 'easily' if it emerged in Taiwan or US: Alex Azar

-Phil Canete, co-director of the Refugee Health Alliance, a San Diego-based organization that provides medical care to migrants, called the reports "extremely troubling."
+Phil Canete, co-director of the Refugee Health Alliance, a San Diego-based organisation that provides medical care to migrants, called the reports "extremely troubling."

-"The irony of this regulation is that it presents a barrier for medical workers and (organizations) like ours to mitigate COVID spread across the border," he said.
+"The irony of this regulation is that it presents a barrier for medical workers and (organisations) like ours to mitigate COVID spread across the border," he said.

 Americans living in Mexico were also upset by the news.